inventables/grassist/README.md

 Yards can contain the following elements:
   - **Long grass** — The lawnmower can pass over long grass.
 If the lawnmower passes over a patch of long grass when the is rotor powered on, it will cut the grass patch, making it become short grass.
   - **Short grass** — The lawnmower can pass over short grass.
-  - **Sidewalks** — The lawnmower can pass over sidewalks.
-  - **Mulch and gravel** — The lawnmower can pass over mulch or gravel with rotor powered off, but it _must not_ attempt to pass over mulch or gravel with the rotor powered on or the lawnmower will get damaged.
-  - **Plants and flowers** — The lawnmower _must not_ attempt to pass over plants or flowers at all, regardless of whether or not the rotor is powered on, or the lawnmower and/or landscaping will get damaged.

 The following yard information can be queried:
   - `size` — the size of the yard, measured in feet.
 An array containing two values: the distance from the west edge to the east edge and the distance from the south edge to the north edge.
   - `patchType(longitude, latitude)` — the type of patch at the specified longitude and latitude. `longitude` and `latitude` are measured in feet, relative to the west and south edge of the yard.
 Positive longitude values are to the east and positive latitude values are to the north.
-One of `"long_grass"`, `"short_grass"`, `"sidewalk"`, `"mulch_gravel"`, or `"plant_flower"`.
+One of `"long_grass"`, `"short_grass"`.
   - `freshlyCut` — whether or not all of the long grass has been cut. `true` or `false`.

 ## The challenge